NickKarpowicz/LightwaveExplorer/README.md

 ```
 to your ~/.bashrc file.

+Another option is to call the LightwaveExplorerLauncher.sh script which was also installed.
+You can create a shortcut to this to give you an icon that you can click on to run the application without having to go to the terminal.

   If anyone knows how to load all of this stuff into a package or Flatpak to obviate the need to download 20 gigabytes of development tools, let me know; Linux isn't really my specialty.

 ---